What Tendons Can Be Injured From Bench Pressing?

 Pectoralis Major

 The biggest muscle and tendon that you use in the bench press is the pectoralis major.
 There are two parts to this muscle as well, one originates from the sternum and one from the clavicle.
 Both halves join together to form one tendon that attaches to the arm bone.
 This is a much more serious injury than a bicep or rotator cuff injury because the pectoralis major is such a strong, important muscle.
-Thankfully, this type of tendon tear is relatively uncommon, according to an article from the Hospital for Special Surgery,
+Thankfully, this type of tendon tear is relatively uncommon, according to an article from the Hospital for Special Surgery.

 Avoiding Injury

-Make some simple modifications to avoid injuries when you're bench pressing.
-According to an article on the American Chiropractic Association's website on modifying the bench press to avoid injury, one of the best things that you can do is narrow your bench press grip.
-This minimizes the amount of rotation that your shoulder does during the bench press and puts more pressure on the triceps and elbows.
-If you're vulnerable to tendon tears, it's also advised that you avoid incline and decline bench pressing.
+Make some simple modifications to avoid chest and shoulder injuries when you're bench pressing.
+According to an article on the American Chiropractic Association's website on modifying the bench press to avoid injury, one of the best things that you can do is narrow your bench press grip width.
+By using a more narrow grip, you minimize the amount of rotation that your shoulder does during the bench press and puts more pressure on the triceps and elbows.

 References